-This vehicle is equipped with a Key Ignition Park Interlock which requires the shift lever to be placed in PARK before the ignition switch can be turned to the LOCK/ OFF position.
-The key fob can only be removed from the ignition when the ignition is in the LOCK/OFF position, and the shift lever is locked in PARK whenever the ignition switch is in the LOCK/OFF position.
+lock which requires the transmission to be in PARK before the ignition switch can be turned to the full OFF (key removal) position.
+The key fob can only be removed from the ignition when the ignition is in the full OFF position, and the transmission is locked in PARK whenever the ignition switch is in the full OFF position.